Meaning Of codification

 Codes may be of following kinds:-

-Creative and consolidating- The code which makes law as well as consolidates the existing law on a particular subject fall under this class.
+- Creative and consolidating- The code which makes law as well as consolidate the existing law on a particular subject fall under this class.
 For Example- Recent Hindu legislation.

-Simplicity- The codification of Law makes law simple and accessible to everybody.
-By codification of law on any particular point is made accessible and known to everyone, so that the citizen come in a position to know their rights and duties well.
+- Simplicity- The codification makes law simple and accessible to everybody.
+By codification law on any particular point is made accessible and known to everyone, so that the citizen come in a position to know their rights and duties well.

-Logical Agreement:- By codification law is logically arranged in a coherent form nad there occurs no chance of conflicts arising among the different provision of law.
+- Logical Agreement:- By codification law is logically arranged in a coherent form and there occurs no chance of conflicts arising among the different provisions of law.

-Unity:- Codified Law have uniform and wider application.
+- Unity:- Codified Law has a uniform and wider application.
 This helps in developing affinity and unity among the people, who are governed by the same laws.

 Disadvantage of Codification

-The codification cause rigidity in the law.
-In the changing condition of the society it becomes necessary for the law to keep pace with time and charging condition, but once law is codified it becomes difficult to keep pace with such changes.
+- Rigidity:– The codification cause rigidity in the law.
+In the changing condition of society it becomes necessary for the law to keep pace with time and charging condition, but once the law is codified it becomes difficult to keep pace with such changes.

-Codified laws can be changed only by amendments, but making of an amendment is no easy and it is also time consuming
+- Codified laws can be changed only by amendments, but the making of an amendment is no easy and it is also time-consuming.

-Since it is not possible to anticipate all the problem that might arise in future, the codes are generally incomplete.
+- Incompetence:- Since it is not possible to anticipate all the problems that might arise in the future, the codes are generally incomplete.
 When any new problem arises it becomes difficult for the people and the courts to tackle it.